ietf-wg-cellar/ebml-specification/specification.markdown

 - Any EBML Element that is a valid Parent Element of the Unknown-Sized Element according to the EBML Schema, Global Elements excluded.
-- Any valid EBML Element according to the EBML Schema, Global Elements excluded, that is not a Descendant Element of the Unknown-Sized Element but share a common direct parent, such as a Top-Level Element.
+- Any valid EBML Element according to the EBML Schema, Global Elements excluded, that is not a Descendant Element of the Unknown-Sized Element but shares a common direct parent, such as a Top-Level Element.
 - Any EBML Element that is a valid Root Element according to the EBML Schema, Global Elements excluded.
 - The end of the Parent Element with a known size has been reached.
 - The end of the EBML Document, either when reaching the end of the file or because a new EBML Header started.